The Falcon and the Winter Soldier release dates: When does episode 2 hit Disney Plus?

 Read more: Marvel Cinematic Universe Phase 4: The full list of release dates

 Daniel Brühl will return as Baron Zemo, wearing his traditional purple mask from the comics.
 Emily VanCamp is back as Sharon Carter, aka Peggy's niece and former agent of S.H.I.E.L.D.
-Wyatt Russell is also set to appear as John F. Walker/US Agent, the US government's militaristic successor to Captain America.
-Plus, Don Cheadle is set to make an appearance as War Machine.
+Wyatt Russell plays John F. Walker/US Agent, the US government's militaristic successor to Captain America.
+Plus, Don Cheadle appears as War Machine.

 Will there be a second season?
 Loki, the upcoming series starring, yep, Loki, already has a second season in development.
 No word on whether The Falcon and the Winter Soldier is going the same way yet.